FrancoLiberali/cql/docs/cql/advanced_query.rst

         conditions.MyModel.Name.Is().Dynamic().Eq(conditions.MyOtherModel.Name),
     ).Find()

-will respond condition.ErrFieldModelNotConcerned in err.
+will respond cql.ErrFieldModelNotConcerned in err.

 All operators supported by cql that receive any value are available in their dynamic version after using the Dynamic() method of the FieldIs object.